Love engenders unity;

 They bear fruit in those who receive them with the required dispositions

-2. Tangible things such as holy water, medals,
+2. Tangible things, such as holy water, icons,

-and scapulars, and intangible things such as blessings are all sacramentals.
+statues, medals, and scapulars, and intangible things, such as blessings, are all

 effects, particularly of a spiritual nature, which are obtained through the